anayoungblut/audio-narrative-2023spring/SOURCES.md

 **SOURCES**

-Card swiping audio from Freesound
+Card swiping audio
+  Title- Card-swipe.wav
+  Author- soundfridgepr@gmail.com
+  Source- Freesound
+  License- CC BY 4.0

-Techno music from Freesound
+Techno music
+  Title- Retro Funk 20.03.2022 1714.m4a
+  Author- sonically_sound
-Beeping sound from Freesound
+  Source- Freesound

-  Freesound audio obtained through membership account on platform
+  License- CC BY 4.0

 All other audio was recorded by me.
 Voices that are not mine gave verbal, recorded permission to be used.